dusk-network/docs-public/src/content/docs/learn/tokenomics.md

 - **Token Name**: Dusk
 - **Token Symbol**: DUSK
-- **Initial Supply**: 500,000,000 DUSK, comprising both ERC-20, BEP-20 and BEP2 versions.
+- **Initial Supply**: 500,000,000 DUSK, comprising both ERC-20, BEP-20.
 These will be migrated to native DUSK tokens after the mainnet launch using a burner contract.
 - **Total Emitted Supply**: 500,000,000 DUSK will be emitted over 36 years to reward stakers on the mainnet, following the [Token Emission Schedule](#token-emission-schedule).
 - **Maximum Supply**: 1,000,000,000 DUSK, combining the 500M initial supply and 500M emitted over time.
 - **Circulating Supply**: Available on [this page](https://supply.dusk.network/).
 The circulating supply reflects the initial supply minus the DUSK held by the [Dusk deployer](https://etherscan.io/token/0x940a2db1b7008b6c776d4faaca729d6d4a4aa551?a=0x618bb3b255928ae6b2046df5c828fa1dc7e3c5f0).
 Post-mainnet, this value will increase as additional tokens are emitted.